3Hren/blackhole/README.md

 To avoid manually creating all these structures a special extension is provided: facade.
 In two words it is a thin template adapter over any given logger which extends its interface, providing methods that makes logging convenient again.
 We describe all these methods by abusing a random HTTP logging event of success file serve.

-For simple cases there is a thin wrapper that transforms a string into string view and passes it further.
+For simple cases, there is a thin wrapper that transforms a string into string view and passes it further.

 ```cpp
 logger.log(0, "GET /static/image.png HTTP/1.1 436 200");
 ```

 Sometimes we want to provide additional attributes.
-In these cases they can be passed using initializer list.
+In these cases, they can be passed using initializer list.

 ```cpp
 logger.log(0, "GET /static/image.png HTTP/1.1 436 200", {